eriksjolund/podman-socket-activation/README.md

 $ export DOCKER_HOST=$XDG_RUNTIME_DIR/podman/podman.sock
 $ docker-compose up
 ```

+### Socket-activated echo server container in a systemd service

 Podman has supported socket activation of its API service for a long time.
 More recently, in version 3.4.0, Podman received support for another type of socket activation, namely, socket action